xxscdyxy/Building-Research-Infrastructure-and-Workforce-in-Edge-Artificial-Intelligence/README.md

 # Dataset:

 #### There are a total of 30 patients, including adults #001-010, adolescents #001-010, and children #001-010.
 Each patient has 20 days of data.
 The data comprises three variables: "CGM" (representing glucose values), "CHO" (representing carbohydrate intake), and "insulin" (representing insulin values).
 Data for each variable is recorded every 3 minutes.
-It's important to note that the carbohydrate intake remains consistent across all patients, both in terms of timing and amount.
+Carbohydrate intake remains consistent across all patients, both in terms of timing and amount.

 # Algorithm:
 #### There are four types of algorithms included, each serving a different purpose in training and utilizing the model.